 World’s End Board was a family-style beer hall in the Endeavours’ base ship, Idaho.
 Many families enjoyed dinner at its rows of fine wooden tables.
 The antique bar counter was adorned with militia-themed carvings; at it, changeover crews and surface run sailors on their way home from work tipped back their heads and downed their pints.

-The young woman’s straw-blonde hair was fixed with a floral ornament, and she wore a social dress and white bodice decorated with laces and frills that were lively green of budding leaves.
+It wasn't just her impressive height that stood out.
+Her appearance did too.
+The Endeavours in the family beer hall were .
+In contrast, the young woman wore a social dress and white bodice that was decorated in lively spring green laces and frills.
+Her straw-blonde hair was fixed up with a floral ornament.
 Despite that, it was hard to say she looked elegant, given the large suitcases she carried in each hand.
 She wore enough makeup to be mistaken for a supermodel, but it had gotten a bit messy.

 She had arrived from a party but looked like the sole survivor of a platoon.